SAP-samples/teched2022-XP280/exercises/ex3/README.md

 12. Enter your **Password**.
 13. Click **Save**.
 14. Click **Check Connection**.
 The return code should be '200: OK'.
 Otherwise re-check your entries.

-15. Now repeat these steps for the other two subaccounts you have created previously.
+Now repeat these steps for the other two subaccounts you have created previously and name them for example 'TEST_MTA' and 'PROD_MTA'.
-16.
+You should now have a total of three destinations pointing to your three subaccounts.

+## Create transport landscape in cTMS

+1. Open the cTMS UI by entering the subaccount in which you have subscribed to cTMS (normally 'trial') and opening the **'Instances and Subscriptions'** view (to be found in the 'Services' area).
+2. In the 'Subscriptions' area click on the link of **'Cloud Transport Management'**.